Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-RampsOver 3 — as of September 2025AWS, Google Cloud (GCP), Microsoft Azure, and IBM Cloud are available.
+Direct Cloud On-RampsOver 3 — as of September 2025AWS, Google Cloud (GCP), Microsoft Azure, IBM Cloud.

-Disaster RiskHigh (75.31) — as of September 2025Primary risks include hurricane, winter storm, and riverine flooding events.
+Disaster RiskHigh (75.31) — as of September 2025Primary risks are hurricane, flooding, and winter storm related.

 Tax IncentivesYesState tax credits are available for capital investment and job creation.